aws-samples/aws-stf-core/README.md

 You can for example build a [Grafana dashboard](https://docs.aws.amazon.com/grafana/latest/userguide/what-is-Amazon-Managed-Service-Grafana.html) to visualise your data [using Amazon Athena](https://aws.amazon.com/athena/) to query your IoT Data Lake.

 You can build your Data Producers within hours as the only process needed to integrate a new source of data, is to transform the source data format into the data model relevant to the use case before sending the data to the STF IoT module.

+Same for Data Consumers. the STF Core offers multiple ways to consume the data: directly from the Context Broker, from the STF IoT Registry or from the STF IoT Data Lake.
+You can also subscribe to all changes of named shadows making it easy to build real-time applications.
+Finally you can create subscriptions in the Context Broker to notify independent systems and applications

+You can combine all theses capabilities to build comprehensive and scalable solutions easily, iterate and innovate at a fast pace.

 Below a reference architecture with examples of Data Producers and Data Consumers.